mat3ra/actions/README.md

 ### Yamllint usage

-A github workflow will validate the YAML configuration of all the actions files on every branch.
+A github workflow will validate the YAML configuration of all the actions files on every push.
 You can set up and run `yamllint` locally with the following:

 ```bash